 A continuation of MUSI 1915.
-Registration, but not participation, is restricted to students in the B.Mus.
+Registration, but not participation, is restricted to students in the B.Mus. program.
+Graded Sat/Uns.

-Prerequisite(s): second-year standing in the B.Mus. program and permission of the Ensemble Director.
+Prerequisite(s): second-year standing in the B.Mus.

+program and permission of the Ensemble Director.
 Ensemble work approximately two hours a week through either the fall or winter term, and participation in concerts.